wenlab501/EpiTrans/README.md

 # EpiTrans
-### An R package for estimating epidemic transmissibility in time and space
+### An R package for estimating Epidemic Transmissibility in time and space

 ---